kombiHQ/kombi/README.md

 from kombi.TaskHolder.Dispatcher import Dispatcher

 # ensure the Gaffer executable is set correctly
-# replace <GAFFER_LOCATION> with the path where Gaffer is installed (also, make sure ffmpeg is provided on your PATH)
+# replace <GAFFER_LOCATION> with the path where Gaffer (gafferhq.org) is installed (also, make sure ffmpeg is provided on your PATH.
+# Otherwise, you can use the environment KOMBI_FFMPEG_EXECUTABLE to define the location of the ffmpeg binary)
-if 'KOMBI_GAFFER_EXECUTABLE' in os.environ:
+if 'KOMBI_GAFFER_EXECUTABLE' not in os.environ:
     os.environ['KOMBI_GAFFER_EXECUTABLE'] = '<GAFFER_LOCATION>/bin/gaffer'

 # define the directory containing the example data for the Gaffer blur image sequence